beabee-communityrm/beabee/README.md

 Now you can make any changes to the common package and they will be reflected in this project.

+> If you have different Node.js versions on your machine (for example by using [nvm](https://github.com/nvm-sh/nvm)), make sure that you use the same version for beabee-common and beabee so that the linking works.

 #### 📡 Webhooks

 Webhooks are handled by the `webhook_app` service.
 This is a separate service from the API to allow for scaling independently.